Rank of a Smooth Map

 then restricts \(\widehat F\) to a diffeomorphism between connected open neighborhoods of the

-origin; pulling these back through \(\varphi\) and \(\psi\) and composing yields the desired
+origin.
+Pulling these back through \(\varphi\) and \(\psi\) and composing yields the desired

-diffeomorphism \(F|_{U_0}\). \(\blacksquare\)
+diffeomorphism \(F|_{U_0}\).

 The hypothesis that \(M\) and \(N\) have empty boundary is essential.
-The theorem can fail when the
+The theorem can fail when

-\(F\) takes its values in the interior, which is automatic at any point where \(dF_p\) is
+provided \(F\) takes its values in the interior, which is automatic at any point where \(dF_p\) is

 invertible.